Oluwaferanmiii/django-expense-tracker/README.md

    ```
    Open your browser and visit http://127.0.0.1:8000/

-   if another web app is using the port 8000
+   if another web app is using the port 8000, try:

-   try:
    ```sh
    python manage.py runserver 8080
    ```
    Open your browser and visit http://127.0.0.1:8080/

+---

 ## Usage
 - Register/Login to access the tracker.
-- Set your budget before adding expenses by clicking on total budget.
-- Add expenses with category, amount, description, and date.
+- **Create a new project** (each project has its own budget and expense database).
-- Edit or delete expenses as needed.
+- Open a project to **add, edit, or delete expenses**.
-- Sort expenses by category or date.
+- Track project-specific **total budget, spending, and remaining balance**.
+- Switch between different projects from the **"My Projects" page**.

+---

 ## Future Improvements
 ### 1. Budget Breakdown & Pie Chart 📊